 One of the major classes of fungalorganisms.
 This class contains the “sac fungi” and yeasts.
 Some ascomycete spores can be identified by spore morphology, however; some care should be exercised with regard to specific identification.
 Many ascomycete spores are reported to be allergenic.

-Lowered host resistance due to such factors as underlying debilitating disease, neutropenia chemotherapy, disruption of normal flora, and an inflammatory response due to the use of antimicrobial agents and steroids can predispose the patient to colonization, invasive disease, or both.
-Aspergillus spp. are frequently secondary opportunistic pathogens in patients with bronchiectasis, carcinoma, other mycoses, sarcoid, and tuberculosis.
+Lowered host resistance due to such factors as an underlying debilitating disease, neutropenia chemotherapy, disruption of normal flora, and inflammatory response due to the use of antimicrobial agents and steroids can predispose the patient to colonization, invasive disease, or both.
+Aspergillus spp. is frequently secondary opportunistic pathogens in patients with bronchiectasis, carcinoma, other mycoses, sarcoid, and tuberculosis.

 One of the major classes of fungal organisms.
-This class contains the mushrooms, shelf fungi, puffballs, and a variety of there macrofungi.
-It is extremely difficult to identify a specific genera of mushroom using standard culture plate techniques.
-Some basidiomycete spores can be identified by spore morphology, however; some care should be exercised with regard to specific identification.
+This class contains mushrooms, shelf fungi, puffballs, and a variety of their macrofungi.
+It is extremely difficult to identify specific genera of mushrooms using standard culture plate techniques.
+Some basidiomycete spores can be identified by spore morphology, however; some care should be exercised about species identification.
 Many basidiomyucete spores are reported to be allergenic.

 Has been isolated from decaying plants, soil, and from the female materials of frogs, reptiles, fish, and bats.
 The relationship of these organisms from human occupied spaces potentially suggests a common present of this general fungi in the indoor environments.
 Should be considered allergenic.
 Basidiobolu ranarum rarely causes disease, but has principally been involved with trunk and extremity infection of children in tropical countries.
 No toxic diseases have been documented to date.

 This group is ubiquitous and found in cosmopolitan locations.
-Some species are more commonly found I tropical or subtropical areas.
+Some species are more commonly found in tropical or subtropical areas.

 Drechslera: Approx. 20 species.
 Bipolaris: Approx. 20 species.
 Exserohilum: Approx. 8 species.
 It is found in plant debris and soil.
 It is a plant pathogen of numerous plants, particularly grasses.
-It's mode of dissemination is by dry spores and wind.
-Group includes Drechslera, Bipolaris, Exserohilum and the rare Helminthosporium.
+It’s a mode of dissemination is by dry spores and wind.
+The group includes Drechslera, Bipolaris, Exserohilum, and the rare Helminthosporium.
 Members of this group can best be differentiated in culture.
 This group is readily identifiable on tape lifts.

-Blastomyces dermatitidis - Rare environmental isolates has been found in moist soil with high organic content.
+Blastomyces dermatitidis – Rare environmental isolates have been found in moist soil with high organic content.
 Important human pathogens.
-It is a thermally dimorphic fungus which has filamentous fungus when grown 25 degrees C and a yeast form at 37 degrees C. Causes Blastomycosis in humans and animals involving pulmonary invasion, followed by cutaneous, osteoarticulate and genitourinary diseases.
+It is a thermally dimorphic fungus that has filamentous fungus when grown 25 degrees C and a yeast form at 37 degrees C. Causes Blastomycosis in humans and animals involving pulmonary invasion, followed by cutaneous, osteoarticulate and genitourinary diseases.
 No toxic diseases have been documented to date.

-Blastoschizomyces capittus found in the soil, sand, as a normal flora of the skin, respiratory and digestive tracts of human lining.
+Blastoschizomyces capittus is found in the soil, sand, as normal flora of the skin, respiratory and digestive tracts of the human lining.
 Invasive and disseminated infections have been reported in immunocompromised toxic diseases have been documented to date.